Do you want to study in Germany but are stuck because you don't know what to study? We got the answer for you! Just give is a read!

 For English taught Private universities

 Yes, Students can work while studying in Germany.
 Non-EU, including Nepali students, can work for 20 hours per week in Germany without any obligations.
 Students can also work more than 20 hours a week, but they have to pay some tax to the German Social Security system.
-Students are allowed to earn up to €450 every month without having to pay any taxes.
-If the earning amount exceed €450 per month, a certain amount will be deducted as an income tax, payable to the government

 The jobs that students get while studying in Germany are similar to that of the USA or Australia like in restaurants, KFC, delivery, and other part-time jobs.
-Some of the jobs offered to students in Germany are:

 The average hourly income in Germany is €22, (but depending on the type of job the hourly price can vary from €10 to €22).